 NYU will continue to work closely with public health officials and the city/state government to ensure we meet or exceed all guidance regarding safe practices to limit COVID-19 exposure.
-This may result in changes to some of our housing policies and procedures as we near the summer months and we will continue to update this page to reflect these updates.
+This may result in changes to some of our housing policies and procedures during the summer months, so we will continue to update this page to reflect updates.

 PUBLIC HEALTH POLICIES

 - Mask-wearing is required at all times in all residence halls and other NYU facilities except when you are in your own apartment or suite or other similar personal space.

 - Physical distancing is required in residence halls and other NYU facilities regardless of vaccination status.
 Elevators have capacity limitations clearly posted.